-In this article we’ll take a look at a cloud-based application platform, Serverless, and what it takes to get a simple function hosted on Amazon Web Services (aws), including configuring security with Amazon Cognito, and a front-end client with Angular.
-There are a lot of little things going on here, so I’ve drawn out a … Read More
+We’ll take a look at a cloud-based application platform, Serverless, and what it takes to get a simple function hosted on Amazon Web Services (aws), including configuring security with Amazon Cognito, and a front-end client with Angular.

 Now that Angular 2 is final, I thought I’d take another look at Ionic 2.
 With an Ionic 2 Release Candidate also available, hopefully everything will be a bit more stable from here on forward… (Hopefully.)
 In any case, here are some of the differences I’ve found in Ionic 2 compared to Ionic 1: The … Read More